 TRAMES is both an end and a beginning.
 It is the end of the well established “Acta et commentationes universitatis Tartuensis (Dorpatensis) – Humaniora” and of the “Proceedings of the Estonian Academy of Sciences – Humanities and Social Sciences”.
 It is the beginning of a new journal of the humanities and social sciences.

-Why did these publications unite, and what can one hope standing in the beginning of this new trames (lat. footpath)?
+Why did these publications unite, and what can one hope standing at the beginning of this new trames (Lat. footpath)?

 The world we live in used to be divided to the East and the West.
 To some extent both had, and still have, a different way of looking at things.
 In the humanities and social sciences, where there are so few absolute truths, this intellectual division has given rise to a great diversity of thought.
 The seeds of the growth of scientific knowledge lie in this diversity.

 However, this diversity of thought is not blessed with equal opportunities.
 The success of the West has given rise to the impression that it is generally more advanced.
 Only a few in the West bother to look at what is said in the East, when they develop their theses.
 And nothing else is to be expected – the linguistic and intellectual barriers have for too long been too high for this.
 On the other hand, only a few in the East have succeeded in making themselves heard and understood in the West.
 And this is hardly surprising – one has to present one’s ideas in the way people in the West are used to look at things.
 This is not always easy.